 This is a yet unlisted item.
 It is the 100 Dong in brown but imperforated

 Michel Nr.
 39bI and 39bII (Imperforate 100 Dong lilac-brown)

 Here are additional unlisted varieties that probably represent overprint errors.
 The base stamp is the 100 Dong brown perforated but this time with a red overprint (I and II)

 At least one of these stamps in brown with the red overprint also exists imperforate (very rare):

-Here is a mint block of four of Michel Nr.
+Here is a mint block of ten of Michel Nr.
 41aI (the most common of these overprints) that clearly shows the manual nature of the overprint: